Medical Board Attorney

 - You will have an opportunity to present arguments, evidence, and witnesses – so will the other side.

-- In a formal hearing, the facts are in dispute, and at the end of the arguments the ALJ will issue his or her decision in a “Recommended Order to the Board of Medicine.”
+- In a formal hearing, the facts are in dispute, and at the end of the arguments the Administrative Law Judge will issue his or her decision in a “Recommended Order to the Board of Medicine.”

 - If the ALJ does not recommend in your favor, you or your attorney can file exceptions (similar to objections) before the state medical board makes a final decision.